joeavanzato/LogBoost/README.md

 To use, just download the latest release binary (along with feed_config.json if you wish to enhance results with threat intelligence.
 Additionally, setup a free MaxMind account at https://www.maxmind.com/en/geolite2/signup?utm_source=kb&utm_medium=kb-link&utm_campaign=kb-create-account to get a license key for the free GeoLite2 Databases.
 Once that key is acquired, you can either put it in an environment variable (MM_API), put it in a file in the CWD (mm_api.txt) or provide it at the command-line via the flag '-api'.

 #### Common Use
-* ```LogBoost.exe -buildti``` - Build the Threat Indicator database locally - will also update the feed.
+* ```LogBoost.exe -buildti``` - Build the Threat Indicator database locally - will also update all configured feeds.
-* ```LogBoost.exe -updateti``` - Update the Threat Indicator database - run periodically to get new indicators.
+* ```LogBoost.exe -updateti``` - Update the Threat Indicator database - run periodically to ingest new indicators from configured feeds.
 * ```LogBoost.exe -updateti -includedc``` - Update the Threat Indicator database and also include datacenter IP addresses - this will add approximately ~129 million IPs consuming approximately 7 GB of space on disk.
-This is typically not necessary as LogBoost also contains a built-in list of ASN Numbers derived from
+This is typically not necessary as LogBoost also contains a built-in list of ASN Numbers derived from https://raw.githubusercontent.com/X4BNet/lists_vpn/main/input/datacenter/ASN.txt
-* ```LogBoost.exe -logdir logs -regex -api XXX``` - Enrich a directory containing one or more CSV files with Geolocation information
+* ```LogBoost.exe -logdir logs -regex -api XXX``` - Enrich a directory containing one or more CSV files with Geolocation information, using regex to find the first non-private IP address in each row

-* ```LogBoost.exe -logdir input -jsoncol data -ipcol client -fullparse``` - Enrich any CSV file within 'input' while also expanding JSOB blobs located in the column named 'data' - the enriched IP address will be pulled from the column named 'client'.
+* ```LogBoost.exe -logdir input -jsoncol data -ipcol client -fullparse``` - Enrich any CSV file within 'input' while also expanding JSON blobs located in the column named 'data' - the enriched IP address will be pulled from the column named 'client'.
 * ```LogBoost.exe -logdir input -jsoncol data -fullparse -regex``` - Same as above but use regex to find the first non-private IP address.
-* ```LogBoost.exe -logdir input -jsoncol data -fullparse -regex -useti``` - Same as above but also use the threat indicator db.
+* ```LogBoost.exe -logdir input -jsoncol data -fullparse -regex -useti``` - Same as above but also use the threat indicator db to enrich with IP matches.
-* ```LogBoost.exe -logdir input -jsoncol data -fullparse -regex -useti -dns``` - Same as above but also do live DNS lookups.
+* ```LogBoost.exe -logdir input -jsoncol data -fullparse -regex -useti -dns``` - Same as above but also do live DNS lookups on each IP address to find any associated domains.

 * ```LogBoost.exe -logdir logs -convert -rawtxt``` - Process all .csv/.log/.txt files in 'logs' - look for relevant parsers or parse as raw text as last resort.